 Give your nurse a fantastic massage or a day in the spa.
 It will refresh them and prepare for the next battle day.
 It will help them improve their patient care that much more.
 They deserve every bits of it.

 Here is a gift that has nothing to do with being a nurse, but that every nurse will surely appreciate.
 How about treating your favorite nurse to a scrumptious meal?
 A nice meal and of course a gorgeous and delicious dessert.

 Or, if you have the means, take them on a well-deserved, pre-planned, relaxing vacation – preferably on a beach with unlimited margaritas!

 Show your favorite nurse that you really love him with a night out – Whether together, with friends, or for a later date whenever he has the desire to go.

 Be the guard outside his or her bedroom.
 Make sure there is nothing, as in NOTHING, will bother her.
 Let her spend the day as she pleases.
 If she wants to lie down and stare at the ceiling, let her.

 Can’t decide what to give your favorite nurse for Christmas?

 Why not give them a box-filled of goodies!

-You can put together yourself a box filled with inexpensive stuffs like your special other’s favorite food or assorted things from the list above.
+You can put together yourself a box filled with inexpensive pieces of stuff like your special other’s favorite food or different things from the list above.
 Tailoring it perfectly personalized for the nurse in question.
-It will be a box-filled with surprises and endless gifts.
+It will be a box filled with surprises and endless gifts.
 This is just right for your beloved nurse.
 You’ll also get extra points for the thought and effort you put into it.
 Everyone wins!

 Nurses find joy in the smallest things.
 Because of the stressful nature of their jobs sometimes the best gifts for nurses are the fun and silly ones.
 Nurses deal with life and sometimes death, difficult personalities, and endless bureaucracy day-in, day-out.
 At the end of the day, she probably wants to just relax with a clear mind.